H4mdiSp4rda/GNScraper/README.md

   `python script.py --scrap EN auto`
 - `--query`: Use this argument to query the MongoDB collection and retrieve stored data.
 - `--purge`: Clear (purge) the MongoDB collection and remove all data by using this argument.
 - `--classify`: Classify the news articles in MongoDB.
-Use the following sub args (R/F, SA, ESG, ESG9, NER).
+Use the following sub args (R/F, SA, ESG, ESG9, FLS, NER).